The Adjustment Bureau: Plot

-In 2006, Brooklyn Democratic congressman David Norris unsuccessfully ran for the United States Senate.
-While rehearsing his concession speech in a men's bathroom, he meets Elise Sellas, who had been hiding after crashing a wedding and had overheard him, and they kiss.
+In 2006, Brooklyn Democratic congressman David Norris unsuccessfully runs for the United States Senate.
+While rehearsing his concession speech in a men's bathroom, David meets Elise Sellas, who has been hiding after crashing a wedding and had overheard him, and they kiss.
 David does not get Elise's name before they are separated, but, inspired by her, he delivers an unusually candid speech that is well-received and makes him a favorite for the next Senate election.

 One month later, a man named Harry Mitchell receives an assignment from a man named Richardson at Madison Square Park, which is near David's home.
 He is supposed to spill coffee on David's shirt by 7:05 a.m., forcing David to go home to change.
 However, Mitchell falls asleep, so David catches his intended bus and meets Elise again.
 Before she gets off the bus, David gets her name and phone number.

 David arrives at work before he is supposed to and finds his coworkers frozen and being examined by unfamiliar men, including Richardson.
 He attempts to escape, but is incapacitated and taken to a warehouse.
 After some debate about what to do, Richardson reveals to David the existence of the "Adjustment Bureau", an organization that ensures people's lives proceed according to "the Plan" created by "the Chairman".
 Humans only have the appearance of free will, as the Bureau's experiments with withdrawing their influence resulted in the Dark Ages and the horrors of the first half of the 20th century.
 Richardson says that David was not supposed to see Elise a second time, destroys the card with her phone number on it, and releases David, warning him that his memory and personality will be erased if he tells anyone about what he has learned.

 Three years later, David spots Elise on the street.
 He invites her to lunch, but Charlie (David's campaign manager), after an adjustment initiated by Richardson, interrupts them with reminders that David is scheduled to announce that he is running for another Senate seat.
 Richardson tries to prevent David and Elise from reuniting after the announcement.
 Still, David persists and outruns Richardson to Elise's rehearsal with Cedar Lake Contemporary Ballet, even though members of the Bureau have a way to teleport using ordinary doorways.